pdsullivan/blog/_posts/2014-12-05-ionic-codeship-unit-testing-ci.markdown

 {% endhighlight %}

-I use the if statement in the command to only run the tests on my master branch which for now is fine because I am doing my development on the ionic app in the master branch and this also prevents me from running tests when I check in changes to my gh-pages branch which is the Github Pages branch for the [project's web page](http://pdsullivan.github.io/ChkBook).
+I use the if statement in the command to only run the tests on my master branch which for now is fine because I am doing my development on the ionic app in the master branch.
+This also prevents me from running tests when I check in changes to my gh-pages branch which is the Github Pages branch for the [project's web page](http://pdsullivan.github.io/ChkBook).

-###
+Thanks for reading and please comment or contact me if there are any questions or if anything is not working as I described.